VarshaSustainaByte/Big-Data-Project-Flights-Prediction/README.md

 # Scalable Flight Price Prediction Using Big Data and Machine Learning

-This project focuses on building a **scalable, production-grade data pipeline** to predict flight ticket prices using over **82 million rows** of historical flight booking data from Expedia.

-The pipeline was developed using **Apache Spark (PySpark)** on **Google Cloud Platform (GCP)** and demonstrates the full life cycle of **Big Data Engineering and Machine Learning**, including:
+This project builds a **scalable, production-ready data pipeline** to predict flight ticket prices using over **82 million** historical bookings from Expedia.
+It leverages **Apache Spark (PySpark)** and **Google Cloud Platform (GCP)** to demonstrate the full lifecycle of **Big Data Engineering and Machine Learning**, including:

-- Ingesting and cleaning large-scale flight data.
+- Ingesting and cleaning large-scale flight booking data
-- Engineering meaningful features (e.g., days until flight, seasonality, route popularity).
+- Engineering features such as days until flight, seasonal indicators, and route popularity
-- Optimizing and storing the processed data in **Parquet format** on **Google Cloud Storage**.
+- Storing optimized datasets in **Parquet format** on **Google Cloud Storage (GCS)**.
 - Training and evaluating regression models (Linear Regression, Gradient Boosted Trees) using **Spark MLlib**.
-- Scaling the workflow across multiple dataset sizes using **Dataproc Spark clusters**.
+- Scaling the entire workflow across varying dataset sizes using **Dataproc Spark clusters**.

-## Key goals of the Project:
+---

+## Real-World Applications & Impact

-- **Travelers** make cost-effective booking decisions.
+- Help **travelers** make cost-effective booking decisions by predicting fare trends
-- **Airlines** optimize pricing strategies based on seasonality and demand trends.
+- Enable **airlines** to optimize pricing strategies using demand seasonality and booking behavior
-- **Engineers** understand how to process and model large volumes of travel data using real-world Big Data tools.
+- Empower **engineers**  and **data scientists** to build and scale predictive pipelines using real-world Big Data tools

 The end result is a robust, cloud-deployed pipeline capable of handling and analyzing **massive datasets** with efficiency — demonstrating expertise in **data engineering, distributed processing, and applied machine learning**.

+---

-## Objectives
+## Project Objectives

-- Develop a **scalable data pipeline** to process and analyze 82 million flight records using Apache Spark on Google Cloud.
+- Build a **scalable data pipeline** to process and analyze 82 million flight records using Apache Spark on Google Cloud.
-- Engineer meaningful features (e.g., days until flight, peak season, route popularity) to support flight fare prediction.
+- Engineer key features such as `days until flight`, `peak season`, `route popularity` to improve fare prediction accuracy.
-- Apply **supervised machine learning models** (Linear Regression, Gradient Boosted Trees) to predict flight prices.
+- Train **supervised machine learning models** (Linear Regression, Gradient Boosted Trees) to forecast flight prices.
-- Optimize the pipeline for performance and **scalability** across varying data volumes using Dataproc clusters.
+- Ensure **scalability** and performance optimization across various dataset sizes using **Dataproc Spark clusters**.
-- Evaluate model accuracy using industry-standard metrics (RMSE, MAE, R²) and measure inference throughput.
+- Evaluate models using metrics like **RMSE, MAE, R²,** and benchmark **inference throughput** for production readiness.
-- Deliver insights to help **consumers make better booking decisions** and **airlines analyze pricing trends**.
+- Deliver insights to help **travelers book smarter** and enable **airlines to analyze fare trends more effectively**.

+---

-## Dataset
+## Dataset Overview

 - **Source:** Expedia flight booking data from Kaggle
 - **Period:** April 2022 – October 2022
-- **Size:** Over **82 million rows** of detailed flight and fare records
+- **Size:** Over **82 million rows** of historical flight records
-- **Storage:** Stored as **Parquet files** on **Google Cloud Storage (GCS)** for efficient access and processing
+- **Storage Format:** Stored as **Parquet files** on **Google Cloud Storage (GCS)** for efficient quering and distributed access
 - **Key Features Include:**
+  - **Flight details:**
-  - Departure and destination airport codes
+    - Departure and arrival airport codes
     - Travel distance and duration
     - Number of seats remaining
+  - **Booking behavior:**
-  - Booking date vs. flight date (to calculate days until flight)
+    - Booking date vs. flight date (used to compute `days_until_flight`)
+    - Refundability and fare basis code
+  - **Fare components:**
-  - Fare details: base fare, total fare, refundability, and fare basis code
+    - Base fare, total fare, and ticket class
+  - **Categorical indicators:**
-  - Flight type and class details
+    - Flight type (non-stop, connecting)

-The dataset provides a rich historical record of airline bookings, enabling predictive modeling that accounts for seasonal trends, route popularity, and customer behavior.
+    - Cabin class (economy, premium, etc.)

+This dataset provides a rich and complex foundation for modeling flight fare predictions based on time, route, booking behavior, and seasonality trends.

+---

 ## Technologies Used